 But the Portes de Soleil, located near Geneva, is also very special because it brings together 12 French, and also Swiss resorts with 650 km of slopes.
 With a big offering of blue and red slopes, most of them are suitable for less experienced skiers like me, and with its tree-lined scenery it truly is a snow sports paradise.

-See for yourself in this gallery, and click on the arrows to slide through and see the descriptions:
+See for yourself in this gallery, click on the arrows to slide through and see the descriptions:

 What’s a Ski Safari?